miladsoft/blockcore-jose/README.md

 ### Securing Controllers Using AuthorizeAttribute

-ASP.NET Team provides [Microsoft.AspNetCore.Authentication.JwtBearer](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer/) that can be used to authorize web service routes using JWT Tokens created using JOSE-JWT that are passed via `Authorize: Bearer` HTTP header.
+ASP.NET Team provides [Microsoft.AspNetCore.Authentication.JwtBearer](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer/) that can be used to authorize web service routes using JWT Tokens created using Blockcore.Jose-JWT that are passed via `Authorize: Bearer` HTTP header.

 In `startup.cs`, you can add JWT Authorization middleware by using `UseJwtBearerAuthentication` extension method against the `IApplicationBuilder app` parameter in `void Configure` method.